OREJAH/Chest-x-rays-classification-for-pneumonia-detection/README.md

 **wget** is used to access files through http or https.
 The exclamation mark **!** is a command that tells the Linux terminal to run this line.
 The dataset is then downloaded as a zip file.
 To unzip the zip file, we use the !unzip  -q  "archive.zip"

+To get the project off to a good start, all of the essential libraries will be imported.

 ## * Image Data Loading and Transformation